pruvious/pruvious/README.md

 **Website:** [https://pruvious.com/](https://pruvious.com/)\
 **Documentation:** [https://pruvious.com/documentation](https://pruvious.com/documentation)

+> **_NOTE:_**  The documentation is currently a work in progress and is expected to be completed by the end of July 2023.

 ## Quickstart

 To quickly get a taste of Pruvious as a website CMS, we recommend using [Pruject](https://pruject.com/) for managing your project.
 Check out the [Pruject.com](https://pruject.com/) website for further information, or begin right away by running the following command: